WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.4.5 =
+Fixed a bug where the form shortcode pushed other page content below.

 = 1.4.4 =
-Definitely upgrade if you are running WordPress 3.5 or 3.6.
+Definitely update if you are running WordPress 3.5 or 3.6.

 = 1.4.3 =
 Improved compatibility with earlier versions of PHP.